cooper/juno-mesh/README.md

 ## what is juno-ircd version 4?

 juno4 is a fork of juno3 which supports mesh server linking.
+No server links two servers.
+If a server disconnects, only the users on that server are lost.
+The rest of the network, including any services package, stays intact.
+With this setup, it is actually possible to have certain servers linked only to certain servers.
+I don't know why in the world you might want that, but it's possible just FYI.
+It also means that if a server disconnects from one server for whatever reason (i.e. ping timeout), it doesn't necessarily mean that that server is going to disconnect from the rest of the servers on the network.
+This change was a few very simple modifications to juno3's existing linking protocol.
+Thanks to AndrewX192 for recommending it.
+This is a very rare but useful feature.

 ## what is juno-ircd version 3?